Sean Payton: New Orleans Saints (2013–2021)

+Initial retirement

 Following the 2021 season, Payton announced his retirement from coaching in January 2022.

-In January 2023, Payton interviewed for head coach vacancies with the Denver Broncos, Carolina Panthers, Arizona Cardinals and Houston Texans.
+In January 2023, Payton interviewed for head coach vacancies with the Denver Broncos, Carolina Panthers, Arizona Cardinals, and Houston Texans.

 Denver Broncos

-On January 31, 2023, Payton reported that he had accepted the Broncos job.
-He was officially hired by the Denver Broncos three days later.
-In order to release Payton from his contract with the Saints, the Broncos agreed to trade a 2023 first round pick and a 2024 second round pick in exchange for Payton and a 2024 third round pick from the Saints.
+On January 31, 2023, Payton reported that he had accepted the position of head coach for the Denver Broncos, and was officially hired three days later.
+In order to release Payton from his contract with the Saints, the Broncos agreed to trade a 2023 first-round pick and a 2024 second-round pick to the Saints in exchange for Payton and a 2024 third-round pick.
+The 2023 season ended on a controversial note after two straight losses to the Detroit Lions and New England Patriots, quarterback Russell Wilson was benched in favor of Jarrett Stidham for the final two games of the season to "preserve financial flexibility".

+In Week 7 of the 2024 season, Payton and the Broncos played against the Saints in a Thursday Night Football game.
+After the Broncos defeated the Saints 33–10, Payton became just the eighth head coach in NFL history to defeat all 32 teams in the league.

+In Week 18, the Broncos, with Payton as the head coach, clinched their first playoff berth since the 2015 season after defeating the Kansas City Chiefs 38–0.
+It was also the team's first winning season since 2016.
+In the Wild Card Round, the Broncos lost to the Buffalo Bills 31–7.

 Head coaching record

 Coaching tree

 Payton has worked under eight head coaches: